metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_proxy_patch_v1alpha1_manifest.md

 Optional:

-- `json_patches` (Attributes List) JsonPatches specifies list of jsonpatches to apply to on Envoy's HTTP Filter available in HTTP Connection Manager in a Listener resource. (see [below for nested schema](#nestedatt--spec--default--append_modifications--virtual_host--json_patches))
+- `json_patches` (Attributes List) JsonPatches specifies list of jsonpatches to apply to on Envoy'sHTTP Filter available in HTTP Connection Manager in a Listener resource. (see [below for nested schema](#nestedatt--spec--default--append_modifications--virtual_host--json_patches))
 - `match` (Attributes) Match is a set of conditions that have to be matched for modification operation to happen. (see [below for nested schema](#nestedatt--spec--default--append_modifications--virtual_host--match))
 - `value` (String) Value of xDS resource in YAML format to add or patch.